yulanvanoppen/queueing_book/README.rst

 To make the book, run:

-  pdflatex book
+  pdflatex queueing_book

-  pythontex book
+  pythontex queueing_book

-  pdflatex book
+  pdflatex queueing_book

 ``makeClean`` does what its name says it does: delete ``*.aux`` and